Global19/postcode-modules/README.md

 # Postcode Checker Demo Application

-The Postcode application is a project used to demonstrate the use of the coolest add-on to the JDK 9: Project Jigsaw.
+The Postcode application is a project used to demonstrate the use of the coolest add-on to the JDK 9: The Jigsaw Project.

 ### Requirements